frictionlessdata/tableschema-php/README.md

 $field("id")->rdfType();  // "http://schema.org/Thing" (or null if not provided in descriptor)
 ```

-## Important Notes

-- Table schema is in transition to v1 - but many datapackage in the wild are still pre-v1
-  - At the moment I am developing this library with support only for v1
-  - See [this Gitter discussion](https://gitter.im/frictionlessdata/chat?at=58df75bfad849bcf423e5d80) about this transition

 ## Contributing

 Please read the contribution guidelines: [How to Contribute](CONTRIBUTING.md)